Stephanie Cox Suarez

 Ph.D.
 (Special Education and Rehabilitation), Boston College

-Stephanie Cox Suarez is an associate professor in the Special Education Department.
-She teaches undergraduate and graduate courses in special education assessment, children with special needs, portfolio development, and supervision of students in their practica and internships.
+Stephanie Cox Suarez is an associate professor in the Special and Elementary Education Department.
+She teaches undergraduate and graduate courses in special education assessment, children with special needs, instructional methods seminars, and "making learning visible" documentation courses. .

-She was a classroom teacher for 15 years in public schools and at Perkins School for the Blind.
-Before coming to Wheelock, she was a Peace Corps volunteer in Kathmandu, Nepal, where she helped prepare teachers of the visually impaired and worked with the Ministry of Education and non-governmental organizations to initiate a national special education program.
+Stephanie was a special education teacher for 15 years in public schools and at Perkins School for the Blind.
+Before coming to Wheelock, she was a Peace Corps Volunteer in Kathmandu, Nepal, where she helped prepare teachers of the visually impaired and worked with the Ministry of Education and non-governmental organizations to initiate a national special education program.

-She is the founder of the Documentation Studio at Wheelock College, where research includes working with preservice and inservice teachers to document, share, and make visible classroom learning and teaching.
-Visit the Documentation Studio at Wheelock College web page.
+She is the founder of the Documentation Studio at Wheelock College, where research includes working with preservice and in-service teachers to document, share, and make visible classroom learning and teaching.
+Visit the Documentation Studio web pages for more information and for Open Studios for educators.

-Recent publications include co-editing a special issue in the journal, Theory to Practice (2010), entitled Observation, Documentation, and Reflection to Create a Culture of Inquiry.
+Selected publications include two co-edited special issues for the journals, Theory to Practice (2010), entitled Observation, Documentation, and Reflection to Create a Culture of Inquiry (with Dr. Lisa Fiore) and The New Educator (2014), Putting Students at the Center of Assessment Practices (with Dr. Lisa Kuh).